Dana White Net Worth

 White donated $50,000 dollars for a liver transplant in 2010 for Tuptim Jadnooleum, the daughter of one of the instructors for Tiger Muay Thai.
 White donated $100,00 in 2011 to his former high school for renovations.

 Accolades: White won the Nevada Sportsman of the Year award in 2009.
 He won Promoter of the Year nine years in a row at the Wrestling Observer Newsletter Awards.
-White was named Leading Man of the Year at the World MMA Awards in 2008–2019.
+White was named Leading Man of the Year at the World MMA Awards every year from 2008–2019.
 The Armed Forces Foundation gave White the Patriot Award in 2019.

 UFC Sale to WME: Prior to selling the company, Dana owned 9% of the UFC.
 In May 2016, it was reported that the Fertitta brothers were in advanced talks to sell the UFC for as much as $6 billion.
 At that valuation, Dana's 9% stake would have been worth $540 million.
 In July 2016, it was confirmed that UFC had been sold to talent agency WME-IMG for $4 billion.
 That's $360 million before taxes for Dana.